 Graduate students are expected to maintain high grades in all courses in order to show mastery of course material and skills.
 ASU's grading scale can be found on the Grades and Grading Policies webpage.
 Translations of numerical grades (1-100) into letter grades ("A" through "E") can be acquired from instructors.
 In rare cases, graduate courses are offered on a Pass/Fail basis, in which case a student will earn either a "Y" to indicate passage or an "E" to indicate failure.
+Students may receive a "EN" if they never participated in a course or a "EU" if they did not complete the course.
 A grade of "Y" contributes to a student's earned hours but does not affect GPA.
 A failing grade of "E" is calculated into a student's GPA.
 Courses with grades of "D," "E," or "W" and audited courses (graded as "X") cannot be included on an iPOS.
 Students may be required to re-take core courses if earned grades are below the standard set by their program.